amilsiddik/cross-corpus-ser-zero-target/README.md

 - Precomputed feature caches are not redistributed.
 - Model checkpoints are not redistributed.
 - Full reproduction requires users to obtain the datasets from their original sources.
-- Results depend on the public `iic/emotion2vec_plus_base` checkpoint and the software environment recorded in the manifests files.
+- Results depend on the public `iic/emotion2vec_plus_base` checkpoint and the software environments recorded in the manifest files.
 - The reported standard deviations reflect random-seed variability under fixed splits, not uncertainty over alternative corpora, speakers, or utterances.

 ---